 Sedatives

-Infusion of motherwort, valerian or sleeping pills, but only with a doctor's prescription.
-The methods help to cope with the problem of increased irritability of a woman during menstruation.
-Everything is explained by the failure of the hormonal background, which is why the hormone of joy - endorphin - is not released in the amount necessary for a normal state.
+Infusion of motherwort, valerian or sleeping pills, but only with a doctor’s prescription.
+The methods help to cope with the problem of increased irritability of women during menstruation.
+Everything is explained by a hormonal imbalance, which is why the hormone of joy - endorphin - is not released in the amount necessary for normal condition quantity.

 Antispasmodics

-Medications are pain relievers that relieve muscle spasms that occur during critical days.
-Safe include No-shpu or its analogue Drotaverine (Papaverine).
+Medicines are painkillers that relieve muscle spasms that occur during critical days.
+Safe include No-shpu or its equivalent Drotaverine (Papaverine).

-Doctors prescribe hormonal drugs to patients that help restore the background and reduce pain.
-Reduced pain attributed to additional use progestins- These female hormones are found in conventional birth control pills.
-They help in the onset of pregnancy, which can only happen with a regular cycle and a timely release of the egg.
+Doctors prescribe to patients hormonal agents that help restore the background and reduce pain.
+Reduction in pain due to additional use progestins- these female hormones found in ordinary birth control pills.
+They help in the onset of pregnancy, which can only happen when regular cycle and a timely released egg.

 Folk remedies

-It is not recommended to take medications right away.
-It is better to pay attention to folk remedies that can reduce abdominal and chest pain.
+It is not recommended to use immediately medications.
+Better pay attention to folk remedies, which can reduce abdominal and chest pain.
 The recipes are based on the use of herbs that have anti-inflammatory, antispasmodic and sedative properties.

-• Lemon balm infusion- normalizes the menstrual cycle, helps to cope with insomnia and reduce general irritability.
-To take the remedy correctly, you need to pour a tablespoon of the crushed collection with boiling water in the amount of one glass and let it brew for half an hour.
-Drink the filtered infusion one third of the amount received three times a day.
+• Melissa infusion– normalizes the menstrual cycle, helps cope with insomnia and reduce general irritability.
+To take the product correctly, you need to pour a tablespoon of the crushed collection with boiling water in the amount of one glass and let it brew for half an hour.
+Drink the strained infusion one third of the amount received three times a day.

-• Raspberries- leaves are used - is a folk pain reliever.
-To prepare the infusion, you need to pour 3 teaspoons in a chopped form with a glass of boiling water and leave to infuse for a quarter of an hour.
+• Raspberries– leaves are used – it is a folk pain reliever.
+To prepare the infusion, you need to pour 3 teaspoons in crushed form with a glass of boiling water and leave to infuse for a quarter of an hour.
 Drink a glass throughout the day, dividing the contents of the glass into small portions.

 • Camomile tea normalizes the nervous system.
-You can take an essential oil and add it to the shower gel, take a bath with it.
-It is recommended to breathe in vapors of the composition in its pure form - this helps to get rid of stress and normalize the menstrual cycle.
+You can take essential oil and add it to the shower gel and take a bath with it.
+It is recommended to breathe the vapors of the composition in pure form– this helps to get rid of stress and normalize the menstrual cycle.

-• Infusion of elecampane root- the tool is designed to restore hormonal levels, as well as pain relief.
-To make the infusion, use a teaspoon of crushed root, which is poured into a glass of boiling water.
-After insisting for 1 hour, you must strain the contents and drink a tablespoon three times a day.
+• Infusion of elecampane root– the product is designed to restore hormonal levels, as well as pain relief.
+To make an infusion, use a teaspoon of crushed root, which is poured with a glass of boiling water.
+After infusing for 1 hour, you need to strain the contents and drink a tablespoon three times a day.

-• Infusion of horsetail helps to cope with inflammation and pain in the abdomen and chest.
-This requires a tablespoon of the collection, pour a glass of boiling water and leave to infuse for an hour.
+• Horsetail infusion helps cope with inflammation and pain in the abdomen and chest.
+To do this, pour a tablespoon of the mixture into a glass of boiling water and leave to infuse for an hour.
 Take the resulting infusion 4-5 times a day, dividing the contents into equal parts.

 Folk remedies are taken with caution, since most plants are allergenic.
-Consult a physician prior to use.
+Before use, you should consult your doctor.

 A little about physical activity

-Most women with abdominal and chest pain during menstruation prefer bed rest.
-But gynecologists assure of the benefits of physical activity - they should be carried out with caution and without lifting weights.
-In this case, the load is considered in the form of gymnastic exercises, since lifting gravity during menstruation will provoke prolapse of the uterus.
+Most women during menstruation with pain in the abdomen and chest prefer bed rest.
+But gynecologists assure the benefits of physical activity - they should be done with caution and without lifting heavy objects.
+In this case, the load is considered in the form gymnastic exercises, since lifting weights during menstruation will provoke prolapse of the uterus.

-• Lying on your back on the floor, you need to bend your knees and take a deep breath.
-Next, you need to tear your hips off the floor, lift them up.
-After a short breath holding, you need to exhale and at the same time lower yourself to the floor.
+• Lying on your back on the floor, you need to bend your knees and do deep breath.
+Next, you need to lift your hips off the floor and lift them up.
+After holding your breath for a short time, you need to exhale and simultaneously lower yourself to the floor.

-• Lying on your back, turn to the wall and throw your legs on the surface, pressing your feet tightly.
-While inhaling, press your feet against the wall, while exhaling, relax.
+• Lying on your back, turn to the wall and throw your legs onto the surface, pressing your feet tightly.
+As you inhale, press your feet against the wall, and as you exhale, relax.

-• In a standing position on all fours, you need to bend your back down on the exhale, and on the inhale, bend it up.
-The exercise resembles an imitation of the standard "Kitty", which can be supplemented with rotational movements of the head, but from the starting position (without arching the back).
+• While standing on all fours, you need to bend your back down as you exhale, and as you inhale, bend it up.
+The exercise resembles an imitation of the standard “Cat”, which can be supplemented with rotational movements of the head, but from the starting position (without arching the back).

-• Lie on your stomach and hook your hands on the back of your head.
-While inhaling, they raise their head up and with their feet try to touch the hands lying on the back of the head.
-On exhalation, they are lowered to the starting position.
+• Lie on your stomach and clasp your hands at the back of your head.
+As you inhale, raise your head up and try to touch your hands lying on the back of your head with your feet.
+As you exhale, lower to the starting position.

-Such exercises are static loads.
+Such exercises refer to static load.
 They should be performed with 5 repetitions of each movement.
-The exercises from the complex are similar. yoga, pilates and callanetics.
+The exercises from the complex are similar yoga, pilates and callanetics.

-• They begin to massage the stomach with their palm clockwise - it is important to observe the intensity and not overdo it in the presented venture.
+• With your palm they begin to massage the stomach in a clockwise direction - it is important to maintain the intensity and not overdo it in the presented undertaking.

-• They start with light strokes - so that no painful sensations arise.
+• Start with light stroking so that no painful sensations arise.

-• Then you can go to light pressure, which also occurs clockwise.
+• Then you can move on to gentle pressure, which also occurs clockwise.

-• Finish the massage with strokes similar to the preparatory movements.
+• Finish the massage with stroking, similar to the preparatory movements.

-• The massage is done for 5-10 minutes, but often women perform it until the pain syndrome is eliminated.
+• The massage is done for 5-10 minutes, but often women perform it until the pain disappears.

-Breast massage is also done gently and in the supine position.
-The breasts are simply stroked with hands in a circle.
-It is important here to avoid pressure and strong palpation.
+Breast massage is also carried out with care and in a supine position.
+The breasts are simply stroked with your hands around the circumference.
+It is important to avoid pressure and strong palpation here.

-Pain syndrome during menstruation can be eliminated with a heating pad or thermoplastic - this method is applicable only to reduce abdominal pain; it is strictly forbidden to apply heat to the chest.
+Pain during menstruation can be eliminated using a heating pad or thermal patch - this method is only applicable to reduce abdominal pain; applying heat to the chest is strictly prohibited.
 A warm heating pad is applied to the stomach for 10-15 minutes.

 It is strictly forbidden to use heat in the presence of inflammation, ovarian cysts or fibroids.
-If a woman does not know about their presence, thermal exposure will lead to the development of an exacerbation - increased bleeding, increased growth of neoplasms.
-Therefore, it is recommended to use the method of applying a heating pad only after consulting a doctor.
+If a woman does not know about their presence, thermal exposure will lead to an exacerbation - increased bleeding, enhanced growth neoplasms.
+Therefore, it is recommended to use the heating pad method only after consulting a doctor.

-A heating pad with warm water is placed on the stomach in the area of the navel
+Hot water bottle with warm water placed on the stomach in the navel area